Frequently Asked Questions

 What happens in the first session?

-First off, I always assume that clients are still shopping around for a therapist during the first session and that meeting with me is part of this process.
-I often encourage people to meet with multiple therapists before deciding on one to see who they “click” with best.
+I understand that clients are often still shopping around for a therapist during their first session with me.
+I encourage people to talk with or meet with multiple therapists before deciding on one they “click” with best.
 If that is me, great!
 If it is someone else, that is also great.
 Ultimately, I want you to find the best fit for you.

 The first session will start with reviewing and answering any questions about the intake paperwork you completed before the session.
 The intake paperwork covers practice policies, confidentiality, privacy information, and consent to therapy, and it is completed and stored using a secure electronic health record system.
 I will also answer any questions you might have about treatment, my practice, and what to expect.

 We will then start wherever you want to start, and I will help if you are unsure where to begin.
 Throughout the session, I will ask questions to clarify and better understand all the systems, relationships, and issues you bring up and how they function in or relate to your life.
 My hope for the first meeting is that I will gain a broad understanding of your life, what issues you are facing, and what therapy goals you have, and then develop a plan for how I can help.

 At the end of this session, I will provide my initial assessment of where I feel therapy with me can help you.
 I can then give feedback on what I can provide in therapy, how I can specifically help, and what that would look like.
 Lastly, I can also estimate how long I believe it would take for you to feel significant improvements through therapy and answer any other questions you might have.